veip007/docker-shadowsocksr/README.md

     docker run -d -p 8388:8388/tcp -p 8388:8388/udp smounives/shadowsocksr-docker -s 0.0.0.0 -p 8388 -k mypassword -m aes-256-cfb -o tls1.2_ticket_auth_compatible -P auth_sha1_v2_compatible

 You can configure the service to run on a port of your choice.
-Just make sure the port number given to Docker is the same as the one given to shadowsocks.
-Also, it is  highly recommended that you store the shadowsocks password in an environment variable as shown above.
-This way the password will not show in plain text when you run `docker ps`.
+Just make sure the port number given to Docker is the same as the one given to ShadowsocksR.

 For more command line options.